robot5000-design/ms3/documentation/testing.md

 8. After TC15-4 it was possible for a user to see the edit review page of another user.

     - Now it was not possible to actually edit or delete the review, however as a user experience it could be improved so an adjustment was made to the edit_review function.

+9. After TC10 Although unlikely it seems that it would be possible to add likes as is.

+    - Put another check in the code to see if the current user is in the likes list for that review.

+10. After testing discovered reviews without an image did not display properly on the browse reviews or my reviews pages.

+    - These images are saved as None in mongodb so solution was to put a conditional jinja in both templates for if the image is saved as None in mongodb.

 ---